-[MS-PNRP] - v20110204 Peer Name Resolution Protocol (PNRP) Version 4.0 Specification
+[MS-PNRP] - v20140502 Peer Name Resolution Protocol (PNRP) Version 4.0

-Value Meaning 0x08 Precision field.
+Value Meaning 0×08 Precision field.

 ResolveReasonCode (1 byte): The reason for the LOOKUP request.
+This value is ignored by the recipient.
 MUST be one of the following.

 Value Meaning REASON_APP_REQUEST 0x00 The LOOKUP was sent in response to an application request.
 REASON_REGISTRATION 0x01 The LOOKUP was sent in response to a completed registration that is being announced.
 REASON_CACHE_MAINTENANCE 0x02 The LOOKUP was sent because the node is performing cache maintenance.
 REASON_SPLIT_DETECTION 0x03 The LOOKUP was sent because the node is testing for a split cloud.